Lisbon: February Weather AveragesDaily averages for February

 Where to Stay

-For a nice quiet beach resort this sort of year try the Residential Mar e Sol.
-Considered by the proprietors a guest house rather than strictly a hotel, it has been around since 1927.
-Situated on the most popular beach is Lisbon, by the village of Costa de Caparica, it is only 20 minutes from city central and 30 minutes from the airport.
+For a nice quiet beach resort try Residential Mar e Sol.
+Considered by the proprietors as a guest house rather than strictly a hotel, it has been around since 1927.
+Situated on the most popular beach is Lisbon, next to the village of Costa de Caparica, it's only 20 minutes from city central and 30 minutes from the airport.

-Downtown you can’t get any better location than that offered at the International Design Hotel.
-On the Plaza D. Pedro IV, the main square in the city, you will be only a short walk away from St. George’s Castle and other sights.
+Downtown you can’t get a better location than that offered by International Design Hotel.
+Situated on the Plaza D. Pedro IV, the main square in the city, you will be only a short walk away from St. George’s Castle and other popular sights.

-Family-friendly hotel options abound in the Lisbon area also.
+There are plenty of family-friendly hotel options in Lisbon.
 The Dolce CampoReal Lisbon is near Santa Cruz Beach and has a golf course and outdoor pool.
-It is near the AdegaMae Winery and not far from The Tapada Nacional de Mafra Park.
+It's located near the AdegaMae Winery and Tapada Nacional de Mafra Park.

 Penha Longa has an excellent kids club with lots of activities.
-Amenities for children include kids menus in all restaurants, a kids program including tennis, golf and horseback riding lessons, a game room with table tennis, mini-golf, snooker and other activities.
-There is an indoor pool and golf course.
+Amenities for children include kids menus in all restaurants, a kids program including tennis, golf and horseback riding lessons, a games room with table tennis, mini-golf, snooker and other activities.
+There is an indoor pool and golf course, too.

-The Novotel Lisboa is a good option for a budget traveller.
-The location is good, near but not right in the city centre, the food reasonable priced and it has all the amenities you need including a pool.
+The Novotel Lisboa is a good option for the budget traveller.
+The location is near but not right in the city centre, the food is reasonably priced and it has all the amenities you need for a pleasant holiday, including a good-sized pool.

-Great inexpensive options are available in Lisbon city too.
-The Hotel A.S.
-Lisboa has room rates as low as 17 euros per person per night.
-The location is not bad, just outside the central part of Lisbon.
+Hotel A.S.
+Lisboa is another good wallet-friendly pick.
+It has room rates as low as 17 euros per person per night.
+The location is not bad either – it's just outside the central part of Lisbon.
 The nearby Lisboa Tejo offers rooms for 27 euros per night.
-Both have rooms even cheaper in the off season such as February depending on occupancy.
-If you need something larger, My Place-Lisbon Lounge Suites offers 2-3 bedroom apartments for as little as 100 pounds per night.
+Both have rooms even cheaper during the off season, inclduing during the month of February, depending on occupancy.
+If you need something larger, My Place-Lisbon Lounge Suites offers 2-3 bedroom apartments for as little as £100 per night.

-Another discount hotel is the Hotel Residencial Caravela, by the Marquis of Pombai Square.
+Another decent discount hotel is Hotel Residencial Caravela, located by the Marquis of Pombai Square.
 Breakfast is included and the Wi-Fi is free.